abhinav-creates/hello-world/README.md

 # hello-world
-First repository to learn git and GitHub, brainstorm ideas and test some small projects
+First repository to learn git and GitHub, brainstorm ideas and test some small projects.

+  -  This looks to be great way to organize the projects even when only one person is working on a code.